openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 The `notes <https://github.com/openzfs/zfs/releases>`__ for a given OpenZFS release will include a range of supported kernels.
 Point releases will be tagged as needed in order to support the *stable* kernel available from `kernel.org <https://www.kernel.org/>`__.

-The oldest supported kernel is 2.6.32 due to its prominence in Enterprise Linux distributions.
+The authoritative range for any given branch is the ``Linux-Minimum`` and ``Linux-Maximum`` pair in the
+`META <https://github.com/openzfs/zfs/blob/master/META>`__ file of that branch.
+Older kernels are dropped as enterprise distributions retire them — the minimum has risen well past the 2.6.32 that early ZFS on Linux releases supported.

 .. _32-bit-vs-64-bit-systems: